scottfr/SystemsBook/Understanding/understanding.md

 # Developing Understanding though Models

-The chapter will present a number of models to demonstrate a development process, and acquaint you with a few additional relevant aspects of simulation models.
+This chapter will present a number of models to demonstrate the development process, various aspects of the model development guidelines and acquaint you with a few additional relevant aspects of simulation models.

+## The Boy Who Cried Wolf ##

+All stories are actually models expressed in words rather than diagrams.
+All of the interactions in a story can be expressed in the form of model which actually allows one to get an overview of the main interactions in a single picture.
+The following model will unfold a story and show the difference between a Rich Picture and a Causal Loop Diagram for the same story.

+# Model
+{"title": "The Boy Who Cried Wolf", "description": "Telling a story as you unfold a model.", "load": "http://insightmaker.com/insight/7103"}
+# End Model

+Just as all stories are models, you should attempt to ensure that all models you develop actually tell a story.
+Telling stories makes it easier to communicate the insights surfaced in the model to others and stories are much easier to remember than bits and pieces of data.

 ## Can Red Get to Grandma's House ##